T H E P O W E R S Y S T E M C O N S U L T A N T S

 While a Short circuit and Earth fault current is commonly measured for smaller circuits, the upstream distribution systems will require a more in-depth consideration.

 Our services relate to undertaking a short circuit study, before a discrimination study to establish the correct settings.
 We provide in-depth professional reports for both low voltage and medium voltage networks.

-The Electromagnetic Compatibility (EMC) standards (IEC EN 61000) all parts commonly require a strategic study to ensure the correct part of the standard is adopted to the design or installation.
+The Electromagnetic Compatibility (EMC) standards (IEC EN 61000) require a strategic study to ensure the correct part of the standard is adopted to the design or installation.

 The EMC topic covers, harmonic calculations, power quality and harmonic survey, physical separation of containment with different voltages studies and surge immunity studies.

 KIPO are regularly commissioned to establish a brief to comply with a very complex set of standards.

 The human body is not designed to tolerate long term exposure to high levels of Electromagnetic Field (EMF).
 EMF surveys and reports are used to detect magnetic fields in areas of work, or hotels and places considered to be safe havens from surrounding energy fields.

 We provide EMF surveys and reports for areas near substations, transformers, high voltage aging cables, undersized equipment and mobile phone masts.